opensafely/documentation/docs/data-sources/apc.md

 - The post-transfer spell may have additional diagnoses or procedures of interest so it is often useful to include them.
 - Transfers may occasionally come from private hospitals where a patient's condition worsened to require e.g. intensive care; if the initial spell was not NHS funded we would probably not have the original spell in our data.

+### \* Notes on ICD-10 codes:

+Diagnosis codes in the APCS dataset use the ICD-10 coding system in a slightly non-standard manner: three-character ICD-10 codes in the APCS dataset are padded to four characters with a terminal `X` character.

 ## Reference tables

 ### Admission method reference table